 So while it may be tough being the parent of a child with epilepsy sometimes, just remember that treatment works, and a child with epilepsy should have a pretty normal life with few limitations.
 Epilepsy is not nearly as scary as it sounds.

 Epilepsy isn't a single disease.
 Instead, it's a blanket term: A person who has epilepsy has seizures, but the cause and the type of those seizures can be very different.
 Experts point to prostate and breast cancer as an analogy.
 Both are cancers, but the causes, development, and treatment of those conditions are not the same.
 There are many different types of epilepsy that may require different kinds of treatments.

 Likewise, the impact of epilepsy is a lot more complicated than the results of the medical condition.
-Experts say that treating epilepsy, is more than just treating seizures.
-With epilepsy there are psychological and cognitive effects that need to be dealt with as well as the impact on the entire family.
+Experts say that treating epilepsy is more than just treating seizures.
+With epilepsy, there are psychological and cognitive effects that need to be dealt with, along with the impact on the entire family.
 But the first thing that you and your doctor must do is stop the seizures, usually with medication.
 Fortunately, there are many effective epilepsy drugs available.

 Solomon L. Moshe, MD.
 Professor of Neurology, Neuroscience and Pediatrics, Director of Clinical Neurophysiology and Child Neurology at Albert Einstein College of Medicine, Bronx, New York; past president of the American Epilepsy Society.

 William R. Turk, MD.
 Division Chief, Department of Pediatrics, Division of Neurology, The Nemours Children's Clinic, Jacksonville, Florida.